seunggookim/seunggookim.github.io/_projects/proj_absolute-pitch.md

 [Kim & Knösche, 2016](https://doi.org/10.1002/hbm.23254);
 [Leite-Filho et al., 2023](https://doi.org/10.3389/fnins.2023.1151776)).
 This suggests that superior peripheral auditory processing is not necessary for absolute pitch (i.e., it is not the "ear" but the auditory cortex) unlike the suggestion

+#### The better absolute pitch, the poorer relative pitch
+Perhaps surprisingly to some, having better absolute pitch (chroma) can be associated with poorer relative pitch (chroma).
+This is not necessarily a causal relationship although one can imagine that a listener with only good absolute pith but no relative pitch would need to explicitly "calculate", instead of perceiving, a relative solfeggio. (e.g., "Okay, the first note was C# and the second note was F. Then, with the first note as Do (i.e., C#-major), the second note is Mi.")

+Rather, this could be due to a different emphasis on absolute or relative pitch during the early musical training ([Miyazaki et al., 2018](https://doi.org/10.1525/mp.2018.36.2.135)).
+Miyazaki and colleagues suggsted that absolute pitch is overemphasized while relative pitch is underemphasized during the early musical training in many East Asian countries (such as Japan and China), in comparison to Western countries (such as Germany and USA).

 <!--
 ### M/EEG